Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

 The saying "If I had a nickel for every time I..." applies here.
-I would definitely be a well to do man if instead of explaining why there isn't a magic number of days between air filter changes, people just gave me a nickel.
+I would definitely be well-to-do if instead of explaining why there isn't a magic number of days between air filter changes, people just gave me a nickel.

 Keeping Your Filter Clean is Good for Your Air and for Your Furnace